HRITHIKA-NAIR/Build-a-Word-Guessing-Game-with-Python/README.md

-# Build-a-Word-Guessing-Game-with-Python
-A fun, text-based Hangman game built in Python where players try to guess the hidden word one letter at a time before running out of attempts!
+# 🔤 Word Guessing Game (Hangman)

+## Overview

+A basic Hangman-style word guessing game built in Python, played entirely in the command line.
+The player guesses letters to reveal a hidden word within a limited number of incorrect attempts, with the game tracking guessed letters and remaining tries.

 ## 🕹️ How to Play
 When you start the game, you’ll be prompted to choose a category from the list: